jenkinsci/snyk-security-scanner-plugin/README.md

 ### Freestyle Jobs

-For a project to use the Snyk Security plugin, you need to enable it in the project configuration page.
-To add the task to the job, select
-**Build > Add build step > Invoke Snyk Security Task**.
+Enable the Snyk Security Scanner in the project configuration page.
+To add Snyk Security Scanner to the project's build, select **Build > Add build step > Invoke Snyk Security Task**.

 #### Basic Configuration

 ![Basic configuration](docs/snyk_buildstep_basic_v2.png)

 - **When issues are found** - This specifies if builds should be failed or continued based on issues found by Snyk.
-- **Monitor project on build** - Take a snapshot of its current dependencies on Snyk.io.
+- **Monitor project on build** - Take a current application dependencies snapshot for continuous monitoring by Snyk.
-- **Snyk token** - The ID for the API token from the Credentials plugin to be used to authenticate to Snyk (credential type must be "Snyk API token").
+- **Snyk token** - The ID for the API token from the Credentials plugin to be used to authenticate with Snyk (credential type must be "Snyk API token").
-- **Target file** - The path to the manifest file to be used by Snyk.
+- **Target file** - The path to the application manifest file to be scanned by Snyk Security Scanner.
 - **Organisation** - The Snyk organisation in which this project should be tested and monitored.
 - **Project name** - A custom name for the Snyk project created for this Jenkins project on every build.

 #### Advanced Configuration

 To see the advanced configuration for the plugin, click the "Advanced" button.
-This section allows you to specify Snyk installation and additional arguments to Snyk CLI and can be used by power users.
+This section allows you to specify Snyk installation as well as additional runtime arguments for the Snyk Security Scanner.

+- **Snyk installation** - The Snyk installation as configured in the **Global Tool Configuration**.
+- **Additional arguments** - Refer to the [Snyk CLI](https://snyk.io/docs/using-snyk/) help page for information on additional arguments.

 ![Advanced configuration](docs/snyk_buildstep_advanced_v2.png)

-- **Snyk installation** - Snyk installation configured in "Global Tool Configuration".
-- **Additional arguments** - _TODO: good description about arguments passed to CLI_

 ### Pipeline Jobs

-Snyk pipeline integration expose `snyk` function to scan your dependencies as part of your pipeline script.
+The Snyk Security Scanner pipeline integration exposes the `snyk` function to scan your dependencies as part of your pipeline script.
 We recommend to use "Snippet Generator" to generate needed step statement you may copy into your Jenkinsfile.

-This `snyk` function accepts the following parameters:
+The `snyk` function accepts the following parameters:

-- **additionalArguments** - _TODO: good description about arguments passed to CLI_
+- **additionalArguments** (optional) - Refer to the [Snyk CLI](https://snyk.io/docs/using-snyk/) help page for information on additional arguments.
 - **failOnIssues** - This specifies if builds should be failed or continued based on issues found by Snyk.
-- **organisation** - The Snyk organisation in which this project should be tested and monitored.
+- **organisation** (optional) - The Snyk organisation in which this project should be tested and monitored.
-- **projectName** - A custom name for the Snyk project created for this Jenkins project on every build.
+- **projectName** (optional) - A custom name for the Snyk project created for this Jenkins project on every build.
 - **severity** - Only report vulnerabilities of provided level or higher (low/medium/high).
-- **snykInstallation** - Snyk installation configured in "Global Tool Configuration".
+- **snykInstallation** - Snyk installation configured in the **Global Tool Configuration**.
 - **snykTokenId** - The ID for the API token from the Credentials plugin to be used to authenticate to Snyk.
-- **targetFile** - The path to the manifest file to be used by Snyk.
+- **targetFile** (optional) - The path to the manifest file to be used by Snyk.

 # Migration from v1

-**Note:** the new v2 of the plugin contains incompatible changes to v1 and require you to adapt your Jenkins jobs.
-You have to perform global configuration described in [here](#global-configuration).
+**Note:** the new v2 of the plugin contains incompatible changes to v1 and will require you to adapt your Jenkins jobs.
+You have to perform global configuration steps as described [here](#global-configuration).

 - The plugin does not requires Docker installation on master or worker nodes.
 Add a Snyk installer in "Global Tool Configuration" page.
 - You don't need to pass Snyk API token as `SNYK_TOKEN` environment variable to the job.
 Add a credential of type "Snyk API token".
-- Parameters "Runtime Arguments", "Docker Image", "HTTP Proxy", "HTTPS Proxy" are obsolete and don't needed anymore.
+- Parameters "Runtime Arguments", "Docker Image", "HTTP Proxy", "HTTPS Proxy" are obsolete.
 - Pipeline syntax was changed, see [Pipeline jobs](#pipeline-jobs) section for documentation.